-As with any form of finance or borrowing, there are risks associated with borrowing money on a credit card and we advise you take the time to seriously consider these before you use your personal credit card to start a business:
+As with any form of finance or borrowing, there are risks associated with borrowing money on a credit card.
+Therefore, we advise you take the time to seriously consider these before you use your personal credit card to start a business:

 Failure to repay your credit card will affect your personal credit score, which determines things like your ability to borrow for things like mortgages.

-No matter what deal you choose from the credit card company monthly repayments will need to be made once you borrow the money.
-Make sure you put a simple cashflow in place to understand how you will make these monthly repayments, either from earnings by your business or personally.
+No matter what deal you choose from the credit card company, monthly repayments will need to be made once you borrow the money.
+Make sure you put a simple cashflow in place to understand how you will make these monthly repayments.
+This can be either from earnings by your business or personally.
 Missing any repayments will result in costly late payment fees which are added to the amount you owe.

 APRs after the introductory offers

-Before you borrow any money from your credit card set out a cash forecast which dictates how you will repay the full amount you have borrowed, not just the minimum payment.
-Often the interest rates applied after introductory offers expire can sky rocket meaning that if you are repaying a minimum amount each month your repayment will begin to just cover the interest being applied.
+Before you borrow any money from your credit card, set out a cash forecast which dictates how you will repay the full amount you have borrowed, not just the minimum payment.
+Often the interest rates applied after introductory offers expire can sky rocket!
+This means that if you are repaying a minimum amount each month, your repayment will begin to just cover the interest being applied.
 It’s at this point traditional business borrowing will probably have worked out cheaper for you.

 How to Share the Risk if You Have a Business Partner

-Even if you have a business partner the borrowing on the credit card is just your personal liability.
-If you business doesn’t work out, your business partner can simply walk away and leave you to deal with the outstanding loan.
+Even if you have a business partner, the borrowing on the credit card is just your personal liability.
+If your business doesn’t work out, your business partner can simply walk away and leave you to deal with the outstanding loan.
 Consider the implications of this carefully and whether you need to create a legal agreement between yourselves as to how to split this borrowing.

 Borrow too Soon

-Taking money on a personal credit card is quick and easy but don’t rush into taking money too soon.
-Consider whether you can continuing testing your new idea in a minimum state to avoid borrowing money too soon, in particular if you have not done sufficient market research to check you idea is viable.
+Taking money on a personal credit card is quick and easy, but don’t rush into taking money too soon.
+Consider whether you can continuing testing your new idea in a minimum state.
+This is to avoid borrowing money too soon, particularly, if you have not done sufficient market research to check you idea is viable.

-Borrowing on a credit card is a simple and quick way to access the money you need to start up a business and if managed correctly it can be a cheap way form of finance.
+Borrowing on a credit card is a simple and quick way to access the money you need to start up a business.
+If managed correctly, it can be a cheap way form of finance.
 If you do choose to use your credit card to start a business, then setting out a realistic plan for you and your business which details how you intend to repay the full amount of your borrowing, not just the minimum repayments, is the key to managing this form of financing correctly.